LII41333733/bamazon/README.md

 # BAMAZON

 ### BAMAZON is a small app which allows customers to purchase items stored in our bamazon_DB database.
-The app uses the Inquirer npm package.
+The app uses the Inquirer and mySQL npm packages.

 1. When you start the app, Bamazon will first display all of the items we have in stock:
 * [Screenshot]